Netflix Shrinking Reliance On Recycled Content - Increasing Original Programming

 Becoming more like a network

-While Netflix started of building its business with recycled content, as far as when it started migrating from physical disks to streaming, the concern at the time, and still remains, how it will be able to differentiate from other content distributors.
+While Netflix started off building its business with recycled content, as far as when it started migrating from physical disks to streaming, the concern at the time, and still remains, how it will be able to differentiate from other content distributors.

 In other words, in the beginning it was the technology behind the streaming that was the differentiator.
-All a competitor would have to do would offer a competitive streaming service providing the same or similar content.
+All a competitor would have to do would be to offer a competitive streaming service providing the same or similar content.

 There was also the question of what would happen if content deals like that with Disney were ended.
 That of course is now the reality.
 It's possible we may see other large media companies doing the same going forward.
 This is why Netflix has been ramping up its original content offerings for some time.
 It knew this day would eventually arrive.